Winners from the Oscars 2023

 Live Action-Short: “An Irish Goodbye”

-Makeup and Hairstyling: Adrien Morot, Judy Chin, and Annemarie Bradley for “The Whale”
+Makeup and Hairstyling: Adrien Morot, Judy Chin, and Annemarie Bradley; “The Whale”

 International Feature Film: “All Quiet on the Western Front,” Germany